 Spending over a decade cooking and baking in restaurants and bakeries around the US and world, I have come to learn that the art is neither the eating or cooking, but the giving and sharing of food.
 I have learned to build a pantry for a month of temporary residence to years of temporary residences and everything in between.
 I have curated a set of tools that I travel with to create endless possibilities of nourishment.
-Find comfort in your own kitchen.
+There’s really more ways to express ourselves if we get to know the tools we already have.
+I want to offer the experiences I have honed to help you find comfort in your own kitchen.

-I desire to support others in feeling as comfortable as I do in the spaces I’m lucky to cook and share memories in.
+I desire to support those who want to cook more in their homes and with more ease.
+My hope is that with these offerings you can feel more comfortable in the spaces you’re cooking and sharing memories in.
 I cherish in the invitation of friends, in counting the days until the feast, small or large, and in the craft of invitation to nourishment.

 Below are 3 offerings I am excited to share, virtually or in-home collaborations.
 Current place of residences: Houston, TX and NYC.
 Happy to travel if necessary.